hardikvasa/google-images-download/README.md

 This list is used to search keywords.
 You can edit this list to search for google images of your choice.
 You can simply add and remove elements of the list.

-`keywords = ['','%20high%20resolution','%20paintings','%20at%20night','%20from%20top']`
+`keywords = [' high resolution',' paintings',' at night',' from top']`

-This list is used to further add sufix to your search term.
+This list is used to further add suffix to your search term.
 Each element of the list will help you download 100 images.
-First element is blank which denotes that no sufix is added to the search keyword of the above list.

-You can edit the list by adding/deleting elements from it. `%20` denotes a space.
+First element is blank which denotes that no suffix is added to the search keyword of the above list.
+You can edit the list by adding/deleting elements from it.So if the first element of the search_keyword is 'Australia' and the first element of keywords is 'high resolution' as shown above, then it will search for 'Australia High Resolution' images.

 ## Disclaimer